iossifovlab/gpf/userdocs/administration/configuration/study_and_dataset_section/genotype_browser_section.rst

   downloadColumns = <comma-separated list of genotype or phenotype column ids>

-A comma-separated list of columns used as header of the table download from the ``Download`` query in ``Genotype Browser`` for the study.
+Which columns to include in the download table file of the ``Genotype Browser`` of the study.
 Possible values in this list are genotype or phenotype column ids.
+Slots will be expanded into independent columns.